carolgxy/Shade-inequality/README.md

 - Using SHAP for model interpretation and visual explanation.
 - Visualising results with Matplotlib and Seaborn.

-## Dependencies
+## Setup

+The code was executed on Google Colab.
 Install all required packages before running this code: pip install pandas numpy matplotlib seaborn scikit-learn shap pygam scipy xgboost==3.0.5